 How to apply Visa to Bhutan?

 Before you plan to apply for a visa to Bhutan, there are certain things you should know.
-Bhutan has severe restrictions for independent traveling due to the country’s policy of environmental tourism.
+Bhutan has severe restrictions on independent traveling due to the country’s policy of environmental tourism.
 It's compulsory to pre-book your tour before you fly to Bhutan.
 So the first thing you need to do is know where in Bhutan you plan to travel and then book your tour packages accordingly.

-Once you book the tour, the tour operator does every arrangement for you, including applying for the Bhutan visa.
+Once you book the tour, the tour operator does every arrangement for you, including applying for a Bhutan visa.
 You need to provide a scan of your passport, and the company will make an application on your behalf.
 They will also arrange all the permits you will need for your tour.
 Once you get the visa approval letter, you can book your flight to the kingdom.
 You will get your visa and permits once you land in Bhutan’s Paro International Airport.
 Your tour guide and personal driver will meet you at the same airport and take you where your itinerary says.
 The procedure is quite easy once you book the tour.
-The same procedure is applied for Bhutan Visa from Nepal.
+The same procedure is applied to Bhutan Visa from Nepal.

 Why Bhutan Tour?

 We must say that Bhutan Tour is amongst the most unique tour in the world.
 If you have plans to witness the best things in the world, your journey wouldn't be complete without embarking on the awesomeness of the Bhutan tour.
 This small, Himalayan kingdom with historical, religious, and adventure-filled attractions has so many stories to tell.
-Its awe-inspiring mountainous landscape makes the perfect canvas for photographs and painting.
+Its awe-inspiring mountainous landscape makes it the perfect canvas for photographs and painting.
 And the charm is matched by the vibrant culture and Bhutanese.
 The Tour to Bhutan takes you to a place that is so welcoming and so warm that you will literally feel blessed to learn about their life.
 Bhutan is a land of peace and happiness.
 Isn't that everything we are all looking for?